dymmond/esmerald/docs/middleware/middleware.md

 ## <a href='https://www.lilya.dev/middleware/#pure-asgi-middleware' target='_blank'>Writing ASGI middlewares</a>

-**Esmerald** since follows the ASGI practices and uses Starlette underneath a good way of understand what can be done with middleware and how to write some of them, Starlette also goes through with a lot of
+**Esmerald** since follows the ASGI practices and uses Lilya underneath a good way of understand what can be done with middleware and how to write some of them, Lilya also goes through with a lot of
 <a href='https://www.lilya.dev/middleware/#writing-pure-asgi-middleware' target='_blank'>detail</a>.

 ## BaseAuthMiddleware